 According to the Honolulu Star-Bulletin, prevailing local lore credits the hand gesture to Hamana Kalili of Laie, who lost the three middle fingers of his right hand while working at the Kahuku Sugar Mill.
 Kalili was then shifted to guarding the sugar train, and his 'all-clear' wave evolved into the Shaka.
 The late Lippy Espinda, a used car salesman and Oahu based entertainer, has also been named as a possible creator of the shaka.
 Espinda, who frequently appeared as an extra in the original Hawaii 5-0 as well as The Brady Bunch episodes shot in Hawaii, used the term and the sign during his television ads in the '60s.
 In Surfing Mag.
 May p.
 34 1986 "Some old-time Japanese residents in Hawaii say ‘shaka’ dates back to the 1880s, means ‘Praise the Lord,’ and was used when someone did something good.

 Also available in solid 14k or 10k gold in our 'Lux Collection' or rhodium (silver) or gold plated brass in our 'Standard Collection'

-Includes a .925 solid sterling silver cuban chain.
+With or without a .925 solid sterling silver cuban chain.

 Measurements - 3/4 in. x 1/3 in.